xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 ![9](/assets/img/posts/Access-Token-Part0x01/9.png)

-After returning the user token handle you can use ImpersonateLoggendOnUser as we did in steal Token.
+After returning the user token handle you can use ImpersonateLoggendOnUser as we did in Steal Token section.

 ![10](/assets/img/posts/Access-Token-Part0x01/10.png)

-Definitely you can use direct System calls to bypass any userland hooks. that could be done through https://github.com/klezVirus/SysWhispers3 or you can Implement your own Syscall. and if you re-wrote this in CSharp you can use [DInvoke/DInvoke.DynamicInvoke at master · rasta-mouse/DInvoke](https://github.com/rasta-mouse/DInvoke/tree/master/DInvoke.DynamicInvoke)
+Definitely you can use direct System calls to bypass any userland hooks. that could be done through [SysWhispers3](https://github.com/klezVirus/SysWhispers3) or you can Implement your own Syscall. and if you re-write this in CSharp you can use [DInvoke/DInvoke.DynamicInvoke at master · rasta-mouse/DInvoke](https://github.com/rasta-mouse/DInvoke/tree/master/DInvoke.DynamicInvoke)